samtools/hts-specs/htsget.md

 Example: `fields=QNAME,FLAG,POS`.

 As with range filtering, a server may include more fields than explicitly requested, a possibility which clients must be prepared to handle.
 The `fieldsParameterEffective` attribute in the GA4GH service-info metadata (see below) indicates whether a server supports filtering individual fields.
-In any case, servers must not generate any response payload that is invalid under the respective format specification (for example, if the request includes `QUAL`, then the response must provide `SEQ` as well).
+In any case, servers must not generate any response payload that is invalid under the respective format specification (for example, if a request for reads in BAM format includes `QUAL`, then the response must provide `SEQ` as well).

 # POST request